 Polystyrene foam is commonly found in restaurants and is designed to be utilized as a container for customers to use for their leftovers.
 Also, fast-food and small vendors commonly use the foam for milkshake containers and other food/drink items.
 Once the containers are discarded, the foam normally finds its way into the streets, the sewer system, and eventually off to sail into the deep blue ocean.

 According to the California Department of Transportation, polystyrene foam accounts for about 15 percent of all storm-drain littering and is also considered the second-most-common type of trash found on the beaches of California.

-The main reason for this bill, according to state director of Clean Water Action Miriam Gordon, is that “There are all these jurisdictions in California that have to control trash and reduce their disadvantages of trash to waterways, and they’re having a hard time complying because foam litter is so hard to control.”
+The main reason for this bill, according to the state director of Clean Water Action, Miriam Gordon, is that “There are all these jurisdictions in California that have to control trash and reduce their disadvantages of trash to waterways, and they’re having a hard time complying because foam litter is so hard to control.”